 Most people around the world have probably seen at least one Star Wars movie in the series and that’s the first thing I thought of when visiting the Badami Caves in Karnataka, India.
 The Badami Caves are a series of ancient caves burrowed into towering iron-rich cliffs complete with carvings and paintings of Ganesh, Shiva and Hanuman (and many more).
 Far in the distance the Badami Cave temples are perched on the edge of 100 metre walls.

-The Badami Caves are one of the best things to do in India and an amazing place to visit in Karnataka.
+The Badami Caves are one of the best places to visit in India and a great thing to do when traveling to Goa or Karnataka.

 1. Badami caves history